Home » Recipe Index » Quick and Easy Asian Meals – Fast Recipes for Busy Days » Gluten-Free Fried Chicken with Tapioca Flour (Extra Crispy)

 What makes this Indonesian fried chicken gluten-free?

-This recipe uses tapioca flour instead of traditional wheat flour.
-Tapioca flour is a staple in Indonesian cooking and it is gluten-free.
+This recipe uses tapioca flour instead of wheat flour to create a crispy coating without regular flour.
+Tapioca flour is naturally gluten-free and gives the chicken a light, delicate crunch.

 What oil is best for frying gluten-free chicken?